nicksarantinoudis/roboracer_sw_stack/README.md

-# f1tenth2.0_sw_stack
+# 2.0tenth_sw_stack
-An updated Software Stack for ROS2 Humble and the updated platform based on F1 Tenth but using Jetson Orin Nano
+An updated Software Stack for ROS2 Humble and the updated 2.0Tenth platform i.e. a custom build upgrade of the F1Tenth platform

 ## Installation Pre-Requisites
 The ZED SDK must be pre-installed for a succesful build